 - Applicants between the ages of 16 and 17 may marry only under certain conditions.

 - A certified divorce decree may need to be produced if either party has been divorced.
 (There may be a lapsed time period beyond which no decree is required to be presented; for example, 6 months for Cook County.)

-- Note: Illinois law requires the officiant to mail in the completed marriage license.
+- Note: Illinois law requires the wedding officiant to mail in the completed marriage license.

 Most counties are similar to Cook County in having these requirements to obtain a marriage license.
 Each applicant must provide identification and proof of age by showing the following:

 - A valid U.S. driver’s license